Affiliate links on Android Authority may earn us a commission. Learn more.

 - Samsung Galaxy Watch 6 44mm (Bluetooth): $329

 Of course, either model can easily add a splash of color with a new watch band.
-This year Samsung released a new fabric band intended to offer a more comfortable fit for sleep tracking.
+Alongside the Galaxy Watch 6, Samsung released a new fabric band to offer a more comfortable fit for sleep tracking.
 The company also redesigned its band mechanism to introduce a new one-click system for swapping bands.
-Unfortunately, this means the Galaxy Watch 6 series is not compatible with older bands.

 If you’re wondering how the new watches compare to the Galaxy Watch 5 Pro, the latter is still available albeit for $50 more than the Classic.